-The achilles tendon is long and thick and is made to work incredibly hard.
-Unfortunately it has relatively poor blood supply and is therefore hard to keep supple.
+The Achilles tendon is a thick bundle of collagen that runs from the strong muscles of the calves down to the ankle bone.
+The Achilles tendon is long and thick and is made to work incredibly hard.
+Unfortunately, it has relatively poor blood supply and is therefore hard to keep supple.
 It can take a long time to repair if damaged.

-Here we give a quick overview of how to look after the achilles, and suggest how to treat it should it get damaged.
+Here we give a quick overview of how to look after the Achilles, and suggest how to treat.

-The best way to manage achilles tendon pain is to everything you can to minimise injury risk in the first place.
+The best way to manage Achilles tendon pain is to do everything you can to minimise injury risk in the first place.

 And as an advance mode of recovery look into incorporating eccentric heel drops into your rehabilitation.
 These can be complicated to perform properly, so invest in some expert supervision to make sure you execute them properly.